ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ## The Standard Library

-OCaml comes with a library of useful modules which are available anywhere OCaml is.
-For example there are standard libraries for functional data structures (such as maps and sets) and imperative data structures (such as hash tables), and for interacting with the operating system.
-We use them by writing the module, followed by a full stop, followed by the name of the function.
+OCaml comes with a library of useful modules that are available anywhere OCaml is.
+For example, there are standard libraries for functional data structures (such as maps and sets), imperative data structures (such as hash tables), and for interacting with the operating system.
+We use them by writing the module followed by a full stop, then followed by the name of the function.
 Here are some functions from the `List` module:

 ```ocaml